A Survey on Spoken Italian Datasets and Corpora: Conclusion

-To support the exploration and development of spoken Italian datasets, this survey highlights a curated collection of 66 datasets, encompassing diverse speech types, sources, and linguistic features.
-While this paper discusses key examples to illustrate the challenges, methodologies, and applications in the field, the full collection is made publicly available for further reference and research.
+To support the exploration and development of spoken Italian datasets, this survey highlights a curated set of 66 resources, encompassing diverse speech types, sources, and linguistic features.
+While this paper discusses selected examples to illustrate the challenges, methodologies, and applications in the field, the full collection is made publicly available for further reference and research.
 The complete dataset repository, hosted on \href{https://github.com/marco-giordano/spoken-italian-datasets}{GitHub} and archived on Zenodo (DOI: 10.5281/zenodo.14246196), aims to facilitate collaborative efforts and inspire future advancements in Italian linguistic research and speech technology.